 My favorite cocktail in all of Jamaica is the Bob Marley cocktail and usually the first one that I order when I arrive, but there are so many great drinks here, that I order different ones on different days!

 Bob Marley – a three-layered liquor drink of equal parts strawberry syrup, crème de banana, and crème de menthe mixed with some overproof rum in order to float atop the heavier alcohol below.
 They also make it in a shot glass, as this is a great drink!

-The Jamaican Bobsled -This drink has vodka or rum with banana schnapps.
+The Jamaican Bobsled -This Jamaica drink has vodka or light rum with banana schnapps.
 This is a delicious drink.

-The Flaming Jamaican Bobsled – This drink has Red Strip Beer, Rum, and Ameretto Almond Liqueur
+The Flaming Jamaican Bobsled – This drink has Red Strip Beer, Dark Rum, and Ameretto Almond Liqueur

-The Pretty Lady – This drink has gin, grenadine, egg white, and lemon juice
+The Pretty Lady – This Jamaican cocktail has gin, grenadine, egg white, and lemon juice.

-Jamaican Negroni – This drink has Appleton Jamaican rum, Campari, Cocchi Vermouth di Torino, with an orange twist.
+Jamaican Negroni – This Jamaican liquor has Appleton Jamaican rum, Campari, Cocchi Vermouth di Torino, with an orange twist.
 The Appleton rum comes from the Appleton Estate.
 Some might even come with cranberry juice or grenadine syrup.
 Which will make your taste buds love it.

 The above-mentioned drinks were the ones that I heard mentioned and ordered quite often while out and about in Jamaica.